WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 Because plugins aren’t all built by the same developers, it’s difficult to ensure that every single plugin on the market is compatible with one another.

 Don’t forget that the WordPress repository alone contains over 50,000 plugins.
-It is nearly hard to test one plugin against all of the others available in order to resolve any compatibility issues.
+It is nearly hard to test one plugin against all the others available to resolve any compatibility issues.

 How many plugins are enough?